 Pharmacology flashcards are an enormously powerful tool that distil the essential facts that you, as a student of pharmacy, medicine, or nursing – need to know.

 You can prepare flashcards very easily.
 On one side list the drug or drug class; on the other, list the side effects and/or mechanism associated with that side effect.
-Start with the basic, most fundamental side effects (see table above) and build out.
+Start with the basic, most fundamental side effects (see table above) and build-out.
 In a matter of days, let alone weeks, your knowledge of drug side effects will immeasurably improve.
-Alternatively, you can review the pharmacology flashcards and mnemonics of our member’s area.
-We’ve compiled the essential drug side effects you need to know.